tenderbarbarian/personal-portfolio/src/projects/Portfolio.md

 ## Highly optimized

-Despite being heavily SEO optimized performance and accessibility have also been a major factor when implementing this portfolio.
+Despite being heavily SEO optimized, performance and accessibility have also been a major factor when implementing this portfolio.
 This leads to a great Lighthouse result.

 ![LightHouse-score](./portfolio-lighthouse.jpg)

-## Responsive

-This portfolio is optimized for phones, tablets and desktops.
-The styling is done with CSS3 post-processor Sass.

 ## PWA